yk-liu/yk-liu.github.io/_posts/2019-05-23-Crash-Course-on-Knots-Theory/2019-05-23-Crash-Course-on-Knots-Theory.md

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-05-23-Crash-Course-on-Knots-Theory/assets/tricoloring.png" alt="tricoloring knots" width="60%">

-You can try it yourself, but you can never tri-color a figure 8 knot.
+You can try it yourself, but you can never tri-color a figure eight knot.
 It can be shown that all four strings labeled from $1$ to $4 $ need to be in different colors.
 Although it might not be easy to show that all tri-colorings of some other knot is illegal, it's very easy to show that **the unknot is not tri-colorable**, while the trefoil is tri-colorable.
 We found from deforming the tricolored trefoil that tri-colorability is unaffected by a deformation.
 If we can show that tri-colorability is a knot invariant, we will be able to prove that there are at least two types of knots, one of them is tri-colorable, the other is not.
 The unknot and the trefoil belongs to different types.

-## Proof of Tri-colorability is a Knot Invariant
+## Proof of Tri-colorability Is a Knot Invariant

 To prove that tri-colorability is a Knot Invariant, all we need to do is to prove that tri-colorability is unaffected by the three Reidemeister's moves.